ENSpunks/LLC/README.md

 ## Abstract

 The law is hard to scale.
 It is easy to form 1 limited liability company ("LLC"), but 10?
 100?
 1000?
 How about 10000 LLCs?
+The Delaware fees alone would be $1.1M and then $3M in annual taxes.

-We have made it as easy as minting a Ethereum Name Service ("ENS") subdomain to "mint" a tokenized Delaware LLC.
+We make it as easy as minting an Ethereum Name Service ("ENS") subdomain to "mint" a tokenized Delaware LLC.

-Using existing laws and blockchain public goods infrastructure, including ENS, this project has developed a legal and technical framework to scale an unlimited number of Delaware LLC's on demand by minting an ENS subdomain that will simultaneously generate a Delaware protected series under a Delaware Series LLC and legally bind the ownership of the Delaware protected series to the ENS subdomain.
+Using existing laws and blockchain public goods infrastructure, including ENS and CCIP-Read, this project has developed a legal and technical framework to scale, on demand, an unlimited number of Delaware LLC's by minting an ENS subdomain that will simultaneously generate a LLC Operating Agreement that legally binds the ownership of the Delaware LLC to the ENS subdomain.

 ## Benefits of Limited Liability

-One of the immediate benefits that LLCs provide is limited liability legal protections for owners.
-In this context, limited liability protects owners from the liabilities of their businesses.
-In practice limited liability can protect owners personal assets and limit the owner's risk of potential liabilitiy to the amount they contributed to a LLC, or business.
+An immediate benefit that LLCs provide is limited liability legal protections for owners.
+In this context, an owner of a self-custody crypto wallet can use a tokenized LLC to minimize the owner's risk of potential liabilitiy to the their contributions to the LLC crypto wallet.

 Below are illustrative examples of the legal risks and benefits of limited liability protections in the context of the real world and a example blockchain based counter-part:

 ### Real World Example:
-Bob owns a house, car, a bank account, and crypto wallet.
+Bob owns a house, a car, a bank account, and crypto wallet wallets.
 Bob also has a bakery, Bob's Bakery.
-Alice slipped and fell in Bob's Bakery breaking her bones.
+Alice slips and falls in Bob's Bakery breaking her bones.
 Alice sues Bob personally because Bob did not have an LLC, or other legal entity protecting Bob.
 Alice gets a judgement against Bob, which she can collect against Bob's personal assests including his house, car, bank account and crypto wallet.
 If Bob had an LLC, then Bob's would not have been a party to Alice's lawsuit, and Bob and his assets would have been protected from the judgment and his liabilityed would have beem limited to the amount he invested in Bob's Bakery.

 ### Crypto Wallet Example:
 Bob owns a house, car, a bank account, and crypto wallet.
 Bob purchased the Defi DAO token.
-Alice used DeFi DAO Dex to swap some tokens and due to an exploit her wallet was drained of 10 cryptopunks and 100ETH.
-Alice sues and in the lawsuit Alice names everyone with a  cryptowallet that holds DeFi DAO token, alledging every holder of DeFi DAO token was a general partner in the DAO and could subject to joint and several liablity for her damages.
-This was the legal issue in [Sarcuni v. bZx DAO](https://storage.courtlistener.com/recap/gov.uscourts.casd.732409/gov.uscourts.casd.732409.49.0.pdf), where the US Disctrict Court ruled the holders of DAO tokens could be subject to joint and several liablility for the $55M loses alleged in that case.
+Alice used DeFi DAO DeX to swap some tokens and due to an exploit her wallet was drained of 10 cryptopunks and 100ETH.
+Alice sues and in the lawsuit Alice and names everyone with a cryptowallet that holds DeFi DAO token a personal defendant, alledging DeFi DAO was legally a General Partnership and holders of the DeFi DAO token could be subject to joint and several liablity for her damages.
+This was the legal issue in [Sarcuni v. bZx DAO](https://storage.courtlistener.com/recap/gov.uscourts.casd.732409/gov.uscourts.casd.732409.49.0.pdf), where the US Disctrict Court ruled the holders of DAO tokens could be subject to joint and several liablility for DAO losses.
 This means each if Bob were doxxed or identifiable, he could be personally named in Alice's lawsuit and Alice could then collect the entire judgment against Bob and Alice could even attach Bob's house, car, bank account and crypto wallet to satisfy the judgment.
 Then it would be Bob's responsibility to get the other defendants to pay him for their share of the judgment.

-In both cases Bob could have used one or more LLCs Bob to isolate his assets, minimizing risk for any potenital liabilities.
+In both cases Bob could have used one or more LLCs to protect his assets, minimizing risk for any potenital liabilities.

 ![image](https://github.com/ENSpunks/LLC/assets/109005555/a2e8d8fd-f2ce-4e34-ad22-3973c3b208f6)